trinityu/trinityu.github.io/index.md

 	self.doubleClickHandler = function(event) {
 		var view = self.getVisibleView();
-		var scaleValue = view ? self.getViewScaleValue(view) : 1;
+		var scaleValue = view  self.getViewScaleValue(view)  1;
-		var scaleNeededToFit = view ? self.getViewFitToViewportScale(view) : 1;
+		var scaleNeededToFit = view  self.getViewFitToViewportScale(view)  1;
-		var scaleNeededToFitWidth = view ? self.getViewFitToViewportWidthScale(view) : 1;
+		var scaleNeededToFitWidth = view  self.getViewFitToViewportWidthScale(view)  1;
-		var scaleNeededToFitHeight = view ? self.getViewFitToViewportHeightScale(view) : 1;
+		var scaleNeededToFitHeight = view  self.getViewFitToViewportHeightScale(view)  1;
 		var scaleToFitType = self.scaleToFitType;

-		// Three scenarios
+		 Three scenarios
-		// - scale to fit on double click
+		 - scale to fit on double click
-		// - set scale to actual size on double click
+		 - set scale to actual size on double click
-		// - switch between scale to fit and actual page size
+		 - switch between scale to fit and actual page size

-		if (scaleToFitType=="width") {
+		if (scaleToFitType==width) {
 			scaleNeededToFit = scaleNeededToFitWidth;
 		}
-		else if (scaleToFitType=="height") {
+		else if (scaleToFitType==height) {
 			scaleNeededToFit = scaleNeededToFitHeight;
 		}

-		// if scale and actual size enabled then switch between if (self.scaleToFitOnDoubleClick && self.actualSizeOnDoubleClick) {
+		 if scale and actual size enabled then switch between if (self.scaleToFitOnDoubleClick && self.actualSizeOnDoubleClick) {
 			var isViewScaled = view.getAttributeNS(null, self.SIZE_STATE_NAME);
 			var isScaled = false;

-			// if scale is not 1 then view needs scaling if (scaleNeededToFit!=1) {
+			 if scale is not 1 then view needs scaling if (scaleNeededToFit!=1) {

-				// if current scale is at 1 it is at actual size
-				// scale it to fit
+				 if current scale is at 1 it is at actual size scale it to fit
 				if (scaleValue==1) {
 					self.scaleViewToFit(view);
 					isScaled = true;
 				}
 				else {
-					// scale is not at 1 so switch to actual size self.scaleViewToActualSize(view);
+					 scale is not at 1 so switch to actual size self.scaleViewToActualSize(view);
 					isScaled = false;
 				}
 			}
 			else {
-				// view is smaller than viewport
+				 view is smaller than viewport
-				// so scale to fit() is scale actual size
-				// actual size and scaled size are the same
-				// but call scale to fit to retain centering self.scaleViewToFit(view);
+				 so scale to fit() is scale actual size actual size and scaled size are the same but call scale to fit to retain centering self.scaleViewToFit(view);
 				isScaled = false;
 			}

-			view.setAttributeNS(null, self.SIZE_STATE_NAME, isScaled+"");
+			view.setAttributeNS(null, self.SIZE_STATE_NAME, isScaled+);
 			isViewScaled = view.getAttributeNS(null, self.SIZE_STATE_NAME);
 		}
 		else if (self.scaleToFitOnDoubleClick) {